-Regional Block Grantees are required to engage in the following core program activities, which are described in more detail below.
+Working with and through their regional partnerships, Regional Block Grantees are required to engage in the following core program activities, which are described in more detail below.

 - Conduct regional priority planning.

 - Administer project development activities.

-- Build capacity among regional partners.
+- Build capacity and sustainability among regional partners.

+- Lead outreach and engagement.

 - Participate in Task Force efforts to coordinate regions.